superboubek/bcd/README.md

 Reference implementation for the paper [Bayesian Collaborative Denoising for Monte-Carlo Rendering](https://www.telecom-paristech.fr/~boubek/papers/BCD) by Malik Boughida and Tamy Boubekeur.

-Please cite the following paper in case you are using this code:
->**Bayesian Collaborative Denoising for Monte-Carlo Rendering.** *Malik Boughida and Tamy Boubekeur.* Computer Graphics Forum (Proc.
-EGSR 2017), vol. 36, no. 4, p.
-137-153, 2017.

 Copyright(C) 2014-2017
 Malik Boughida and Tamy Boubekeur